chadrwalters/nova/docs/developer_guide.md

 1. **CLI Entry Point**: Handles command-line arguments and dispatches to command handlers
 2. **Command Handlers**: Implement the logic for each command
-3. **Configuration Models**: Define and validate configuration using Pydantic
+3. **Configuration Models**: Define and validate configuration using Pydantic with a unified approach
 4. **Logging System**: Provides structured logging capabilities
 5. **Exception Handling**: Defines custom exceptions for different error scenarios